Posts Tagged mobile home inspection

 6. How much will it cost?

-7. What type of inspection report do you provide and how long will it take to receive the report?
+7. What type of inspection report do you provide, and how long will it take to receive it?

-Ask to see samples and determine whether or not you can understand the inspector’s reporting style and if the time parameters fulfill your needs.
-Most inspectors provide their full report within 24 hours of the inspection.
+Ask to see sample reports to determine whether the inspector’s reporting style is clear and easy to understand.
+Also confirm whether the delivery timeline meets your needs.
+Most inspectors provide a complete report within 24 hours of the inspection.

 8. Will I be able to attend the inspection?